UBC-MDS/Coffee_quality_rating_predictor/CODE_OF_CONDUCT.md

 ## How to report and deal with unacceptable behaviour

-Any instances of unacceptable behaviour may be reported by reaching out to the team via this email: mswang@student.ubc.ca The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
+Any instances of unacceptable behaviour may be reported by reaching out to the team via this email: mswang@student.ubc.ca.
+The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

 ## Consequences for unacceptable behaviour